e-loughlin/FFVIII-CardGameAI/README.md

 This Python program provides recommendations for the "Best Move" in the Final Fantasy VIII Card Game, given a particular game state.
 It uses a simple Minimax algorithm to evaluate possible moves and determine the optimal one.

+## How It Works

+Take a look here for my explanation on the Minimax Algorithm: https://e-loughlin.github.io/final-fantasy-viii-triple-triad-solver/

 ## Features

 - **Game State Representation**: The game state is represented in a YAML file (`gamestate.yaml`) that specifies the 10 cards in the game, their owners, positions, and strength values.